 a.
 The conductor is never guilty

 In our country, the conductor is never bothered by shame or guilt as he herds people in his bus.
-The charges are discarded by the simpleton jury because he only seems to have attended school when classes were going on about vacuum and empty space.
+The charges are discarded by the simpleton jury because he only seems to have attended school when classes were going on about the vacuum and empty space.
 People are forced to travel inside vehicles that are stuffed like a meat-pie up to the point where you need to decide if you should take the door or window.
-And how can we forget the sweet smell of sweaty armpits.
+And how can we forget the sweet smell of sweaty armpits?
 Sajha Yatayat (Green colored buses) however has been able to stand as an exception.

 b.
 Family of 4 travelling in a 2 person motorcycle

-Why you ask?
+Why do you ask?
 Cause we can!
 Here is what happens when a Nepali family travels in a motor-bike: the smallest child sits right above the fuel tank (wearing a sunglass), then sits the father (who drives), then the mother (with all her gifts) jumps squeezing the eldest child (with no place to put foot on) in between her and her husband.
-This is the golden thumb rule and many families have departed by getting hit by larger vehicle in such manner that just does not seem worthy of such ending.
+This is the golden thumb rule and many families have departed by getting hit by the larger vehicle in such manner that just does not seem worthy of such an ending.

 The reason for this must be to reflect some sort of character of the person in-charge but they never fail to amuse the idle state of mind.
 Tag-lines are written, painted or sticker-pasted on the rear end of a vehicle benefitting anyone who’s getting too bored out of riding.
 Many of them are cheeky one liners, sexist yet funny lines and mostly poems (something similar to haiku poetry)